 It’s downright obscene to think that elders should be involved in private, intimate conversations between engaged couples, and should feel that they can dictate what can and cannot be discussed, especially when you note that the bible says that a husband and wife are “one flesh.”

 It’s also disturbing to think that the elders applied a scripture about gossiping and meddling and “being unoccupied” to a case of wanting support for having been abused and molested for many years!
 This wasn’t idle gossip, and this woman wasn’t “meddling.”
 A victim of sexual molestation needed support and comfort and instead, got only counsel and chastising.

 Note too how the elders said that this would be “unloving to other members,” and I can only assume they mean unloving to the abuser.
 Well, what about the love to the victim, the child who was abused and molested for so many years?
 Shouldn’t their emotional health and well-being come above any type of courtesy given to someone who would viciously molest and rape a child?
 The elders are concerned for how loving everyone is to him, but again, show little concern and outright callused disregard for his victim.

 DISFELLOWSHIPPED FOR CALLING POLICE

 After the man who molested her was being welcomed back into the congregation, one of the victims said she wanted to call the police as children were in danger from him.
-An elder told her that because he was her “brother” or congregation member, she was forbidden from taking him to court and threatened her with disfellowshipping if she did that.
+An elder told her that because he was her “brother,” or a congregation member, she was forbidden from taking him to court, and he threatened her with disfellowshipping if she did that:

 THE “LOVING” CONGREGATION